License availability, cargo handling quality, and employees’ professionalism: what is necessary to consider when operating dangerous goods by rail?

 Experience in handling dangerous goods

 For more than 10 years, the Ahlers team has built extensive experience in handling dangerous goods delivered by railway.
 This all started with handling paints and varnish products.
-The first operation was launched in Chelyabinsk in 2013, followed by a second in Novosibirsk in the spring of 2017 and a third in 2022 in Saint Petersburg.

 The required license is issued to a legal entity and is designated for a specific building within the warehouse complex.
 When a new warehouse for dangerous goods is opened, the verification and registration procedure is repeated.
 This can happen through upgrading the existing infrastructure, for example, Ahlers built an additional ramp along the railway siding, brought fire hydrants to the buffer zone, and mounted powder modules for fire extinguishing.